SDR-Technologies/NanoSDR/README.md

 #### osmocom & gr-osmocom
 - built-in source types: osmosdr rtl uhd plutosdr miri rfspace soapy redpitaya spyserver

-Specific compilation with plutoSDR and SpyserverClient
+Specific compilation with plutoSDR and Spyserver client
 https://github.com/dk2ro/gr-osmosdr-pluto-spyserver

+Please notice that osmocom is not really maintened, hopefully some forks are working well.

+Spyserver client might crash GQRX if incorrect samplerate is set.

 #### GQRX 2.14.2-4
 This is the latest version compiled from sources : https://github.com/csete/gqrx